 Is the Contax G1 35mm Camera Any Good?

 Overall, I think the titanium-clad Contax G1 is an interesting camera.
 It offered, for the time, a complex electronic rangefinder focusing system.
 Very few 35mm cameras have matched it’s quality and therefore was way ahead of its time.
 You also can’t forget the G system offers the best lenses ever made for their price point.
-The Contax G1 is very affordable on the used market and it’s lenses can produce the same image quality as the Leica M series glass.
+The Contax G1 is very affordable on the used market (compared to it’s newer sibling the Contax G2) and it’s lenses can produce the same image quality as the Leica M series glass.

 Below are some pros and cons of the camera from several reviews I’ve found online.